Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-1/day-1/labs/git-github-and-the-terminal.md

 ## Setup Instructions
 1. Create a folder in your Desktop or any other designated location on your machine; you can name it `git-github-and-terminal`
 2. Initialize a `git` repo inside that folder with the command `git init`
-3. Create a repository on [`github.com`](https://github.com)
+3. Create a repository on [`git.generalassemb.ly`](git.generalassemb.ly) - **Your Github Enterprise Account**
-4. Add your remote from `github` to your local repo with the following command: `git remote add origin https://www.github.com/YOURUSERNAME/git-github-and-terminal.git`
+4. Add your remote from `github` to your local repo with the following command: `git remote add origin https://www.git.generalassemb.ly/YOURUSERNAME/git-github-and-terminal.git`
 5. Create a file called `README.md` inside your `git-github-and-terminal` folder
 6. Write your answers to the questions below in your `README.md` file
 7. Commit your work at each point when directed (remember to `git add .` and then `git commit -m "your commit message"`)